Why do a Postgrad at UL?

 EHS General (ADR)

-Fee Waivers – Structured PhD.
+Fee Waivers – Structured PhD – depending on funding availability.

 For more information on taught postgraduate funding and scholarships, please contact the relevant department: